Emmy-github-webdev/emma-pbl/aws/Cloudformation/cloudformation.md

 1. For example, if you created a stack with the ec2.json or ec2.yaml template, CloudFormation provisions an instance with an ami-0ff8a91507f77f867 AMI ID, t2.micro instance type, testkey key pair name, and an Amazon EBS volume.

+2. You can also specify multiple resources in a single template and configure these resources to work together.
+For example, you can modify the previous template to include an Elastic IP address (EIP) and associate it with the Amazon EC2 instance, as shown in the eip-ec2.json and eip-ec2.yaml files.